What is Trigeminal Neuralgia?

 The exact cause of Trigeminal Neuralgia is unclear.
 It may occur due to a blood vessel causing pressure on the root of the nerve, which may cause the loss of myelin sheath around the nerve.
 The compression at the root may also be the result of a tumor that is pressing onto the blood vessel.

 Sometimes more than one branch of the Trigeminal nerve may be affected.
-Trigeminal Neuralgia may occasionally be associated with inflammatory disorders like Multiple sclerosis, Scleroderma, Sarcoidosis, Systemic lupus erythematosus.
+Trigeminal Neuralgia may occasionally be associated with inflammatory disorders like Multiple sclerosis, Scleroderma, Sarcoidosis, and Systemic lupus erythematosus.
 When associated with systemic diseases, it is difficult to treat.

 How prevalent is Trigeminal Neuralgia?